Theo-Marshall/SHIFTR-Hardware/README.md

 - Connect the programmer and upload via the task wt32-eth01 -> Upload and Monitor
 - Connect an ethernet cable and make sure a DHCP server exists in your network
 - After a few seconds you should be able to see the IP address and the hostname (like e.g. "SHIFTR-123456.local") in the monitor log
 - If you don't use the Ethernet interface you can also use the WiFi functionality.
-For that the device opens an AP with the device name (e.g. "SHIFTR 123456") and the password is the same but with "-" insead of space.
+For that the device opens an AP with the device name (e.g. "SHIFTR 123456") and the password is the same but with "-" instead of space.
 Please note that WiFi is provided by an external library called [IoTWebConf](https://github.com/prampec/IotWebConf) and more or less untested
 - After that you can configure the device and its network settings in the web interface on e.g. http://SHIFTR-123456.local
 - Further updates can be made over ethernet or WiFi so you can disconnect the programming adapter now